 User Access Program

 Approved agencies would also be eligible to share in the collection of User Access Program fees for contracts established with the inclusion of UAP language.
-Numerous municipalities and agencies have partnered with Miami-Dade County to utilize the advantageous terms and conditions negotiated by Procurement Management.
+Numerous municipalities and agencies have partnered with Miami-Dade County to utilize the advantageous terms and conditions negotiated.
 Access available contracts from the list of Awarded County Contracts and Eligible Contracts .

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.